-- 8. (1) An employee is entitled to the following types of leave at the discretion of the appointing officer- - (a) part-time study leave where the employee is undertaking a course of part-time study that is related to his employment, that leave consisting of a reasonable amount of paid leave (as determined by the appointing officer) to attend classes and prepare for and sit examinations; - (b) full-time study leave where the employee is undertaking a course of full-time study, that leave consisting of paid leave, leave without pay, or a combination thereof during the period of study, provided that paid study leave will only be granted if the course of study directly relates to the employee's duties and the course of study is necessary to advance the civil service career of the employee; - (c) bereavement and compassionate leave on the following basis - - (i) upon the death of a member of the employee's immediate family, (guardian, grandmother, grandfather, spouse, child, father, mother, brother, sister) paid bereavement leave of up to 10 working days per year;
+8. (1) An employee is entitled to the following types of leave at the discretion of the appointing officer -

-- (ii) in the event of a serious illness or other calamitous occurrence to a member of the employee's immediate family, compassionate leave on full pay of up to 7 working days per year; - (d) special leave where the employee is selected to represent the Cayman Islands as a manager or member of a sporting or cultural body at a national meet, that leave being up to 10 working days per year with pay to attend the meet, provided that only employees who have six months' continuous service are entitled to paid special leave; and - (e) leave without pay where the employee applies to take unpaid leave but it will only be granted in exceptional circumstances at the discretion of the appointing officer. - (2) The appointing officer (with the approval of the Head of the Civil Service if the period of leave is to be more than 30 days) may require an employee to go on Required Leave where the appointing officer deems it to be in the public interest for the employee to do so, and that leave shall be leave on full pay for such period as the appointing officer deems necessary.
+- (a) part-time study leave where the employee is undertaking a course of parttime study that is related to his employment, that leave consisting of a reasonable amount of paid leave (as determined by the appointing officer) to attend classes and prepare for and sit examinations; - (b) full-time study leave where the employee is undertaking a course of fulltime study, that leave consisting of paid leave, leave without pay, or a combination thereof during the period of study, provided that paid study leave will only be granted if the course of study directly relates to the employee's duties and the course of study is necessary to advance the civil service career of the employee; - (c) bereavement and compassionate leave on the following basis - upon the death of a member of the employee's immediate family, (guardian, grandmother, grandfather, spouse, child, father, mother, brother, sister) paid bereavement leave of up to 10 working days per year; - (ii) in the event of a serious illness or other calamitous occurrence to a member of the employee's immediate family, compassionate leave on full pay of up to 7 working days per year; - (d) special leave where the employee is selected to represent the Cayman Islands as a manager or member of a sporting or cultural body at a national meet, that leave being up to 10 working days per year with pay to attend the meet, provided that only employees who have six months' continuous service are entitled to paid special leave; - (e) leave without pay where the employee applies to take unpaid leave but it will only be granted in exceptional circumstances at the discretion of the appointing officer; and - (f) leave for a school principal, teacher, school staff or programme staff so designated under paragraph 5(1)(d)(i), where that school principal, teacher, school staff or programme staff is affected by a significant life event, that leave being up to three working days per year with pay; - (2) The appointing officer (with the approval of the Head of the Civil Service if the period of leave is to be more than 30 days) may require an employee to go on Required Leave where the appointing officer deems it to be in the public interest for the employee to do so, and that leave shall be leave on full pay for such period as the appointing officer deems necessary.